WJY-norainu/cs2102-python-flask-setup-guide/README.md

 when he or she has successfully logged in.
 An example has already been provided in `views.py`.
 You can find by searching `load_user`.

-This is where `WebUser` we defined earlier becomes important, as `flask-login` requires the model class that represents the current user must implement certain class attributes and methods.
+This is where `WebUser` we defined earlier becomes important, as `flask-login` requires the model class that represents the current user to implement certain class attributes and methods.

 For more information, you can look up [flask-login documentation](https://flask-login.readthedocs.io/en/latest/).